 Our socks manufacturer have certification in Standard 100 by OEKO-TEX.
 This means that every component of the textile has been tested for harmful substances and therefore is harmless for human’s health.
 For more info on Standard 100 by OEKO-TEX, go here.

-They also have audits done by BSCI, and they have been given an overall rating of A. This audit essentially covers the fairness of the workplace of the manufacturers.
+There's also annual audit by BSCI, and they have been given an overall rating of A. This audit essentially covers the fairness of the workplace of the manufacturers.
 The manufacturer is paying their workers a living wage for the area (Bandung, Indonesia).
 To learn more about BSCI, go here.

 Our socks are made with organic cotton, grown in a farm in India.
 The organic cotton fibres themselves have GOTS certification.
 So, why organic cotton?

-Our socks are OCS-certified "made with organic" by CU 848737.
-Our socks are made with 75% organic cotton, 24% nylon and 1% elastane.
+Our socks are OCS-certified "made with organic".
 The cotton was grown using no hazardous pesticides nor synthetic fertiliser.
 Organic production uses crop rotation and natural inputs (animal or green manure) to build fertility.
 This organic standard means that it requires crop rotation, soil conservation and soil management.
 The crop is around 75-80% rainfed.
 To learn more about OCS, go here.

 As mentioned above, our manufacturer also has an OEKO-TEX certification.
-Which means all of the materials and products they produced have been tested for harmful substances (hint: no harmful substances are detected!).
+Which means all of the materials and products they produced have been tested for harmful substances.
 They are in "product class 1", this class has the strictest requirements and limit values.
 Learn more about OEKO-TEX here.

 We are not using any materials that are derived from animals.